MahaFatima/WearablePack-Myo/samples/Myo-Surgeon-Assistant-App/README.md

 ##Training the Myo

 The Alpha version of the myo requires you train the device before it can be use.
 Thalmic Labs, the maker of the Myo has provided a simple easy to follow app that the user will need to run every time the device is put on.
-This app can be found in the “myo-mac-sdk-alpha6a” folder provided by Thalmic Laps.
+This app can be found in the Myo Alpha 6 SDK.
+This will be provided by Thalmic Laps after being accepted to their developer program.

 ##Behind the Secens Video
 http://youtu.be/IIwV3-PBBhg